 Now more than ever, travelers need to understand the environmental impact of their trips and how to practice social responsibility while abroad.
-Here’s how to do it in Malaysia Borneo.
+Here’s how to do it in Malaysian Borneo.

 #1: Travel With a Responsible Tour Operator

-I traveled to Borneo with Intrepid Travel, which educates travelers about Borneo’s environmental issues and supports the incredible natural wildlife that its groups might be lucky enough to see.
-Intrepid supports the HUTAN Kinabatangan Orangutan Conservation Program in Malaysia Borneo and encourages travelers to use reusable water bottles when they can to decrease plastic pollution.
+My Borneo travel was organized by Intrepid Travel, which educates travelers about Borneo’s environmental issues and supports the incredible natural wildlife that its groups might be lucky enough to see.
+Intrepid supports the HUTAN Kinabatangan Orangutan Conservation Program in Malaysian Borneo and encourages travelers to use reusable water bottles when they can to decrease plastic pollution.
 My itinerary explained the environmental strain created by Borneo’s palm oil plantations.
 Palm oil is a type of vegetable oil used in food and beauty products, and Intrepid encourages travelers to shop for products with an RSPO (Roundtable on Sustainable Palm Oil) and/or FSC (Forest Stewardship Council) label, which signify that a product is sourced responsibly.

 Intrepid’s Sabah Adventure itinerary includes Borneo highlights like climbing Mt.
 Kinabalu and cruising the Kinabatangan jungle.
 Intrepid works with responsible local tour operators, so travelers know each activity is helping and not hurting the environment and people.